 In a nutshell, this autumn phase of our life really is the time for inner work and healing.

-So as I approach my 40th birthday, what I need now is to use this time to learn.
+So, as I enter my 40s, what I need now is to use this time to learn.
 To rethink how I support myself during this time.
 To heal.
 To nourish.
 To continue to grow.
 To understand this normal transition and to use it to guide this next decade of my life.

-This is when an egg is not released and so ovulation doesn’t happen.
-No ovulation means no progesterone.↩︎
+[^1]: This is when an egg is not released, so ovulation doesn't happen.
+No ovulation means no progesterone.